 A bankrupt is obliged to tell the trustee if they are involved in family law property or spousal maintenance proceedings.
 They must also disclose to the trustee any family law property or spousal maintenance orders that they have been a party to.

 The above information also applies to a person who has entered into a personal insolvency agreement under Part X of the Bankruptcy Act.
-Under section 35A of the Bankruptcy Act, both the Federal Court and the Federal Circuit Court may order that bankruptcy proceedings be transferred to the Family Court.
+Under section 35A of the Bankruptcy Act, both the Federal Court and the Federal Circuit and Family Court of Australia may order that bankruptcy proceedings be transferred to the Family Court.

-Expert advice should be obtained in relation to family law proceedings where one party to the A voluntary, formal and legally binding agreement between two people to have a permanent relationship together.
-There must be a statement in front of official witnesses who register the marriage with the authorities.
-See also cohabitation; de facto; divorce; domestic relationship. is bankrupt or becomes bankrupt (whether or not Family Court orders have been made).
+Expert advice should be obtained in relation to family law proceedings where one party to the marriage is bankrupt or becomes bankrupt (whether or not Family Court orders have been made).

 Where the bankrupt partner has used house equity solely for their own benefit